lfoscari/bitcoin2graph/README.txt

 TODO: keep track of the inputs and outputs already added to the graph.
-TODO: avoid writing a file for each transaction, but instead group multiple
-    transactions together and use a bloom filter to find the right group.
+TODO: avoid writing a file for each transaction, but instead group multiple transactions together and use a bloom filter to find the right group.
 Write a class which loads the right transaction group and stores the MRU.
 Then you can parallelize.
+To we really need to parse the TSV?
+If we only need to compute the transaction arrays seems useless.
+TODO: write a parametrised class with does everything, from right after the tsv download